Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 Google Voice pricing

-- Standard: $20 per user per month to unlock ring groups, multi-level auto attendants, and unlimited users
+- Standard: $20 per user per month to unlock on-demand call recordings, ring groups, and phone menus

-- Premier: $30 per user per month to unlock advanced reporting and automatic call recording
+- Premier: $30 per user per month to unlock automatic call recordings and advanced reporting

 Vonage was launched in 2001 and is a legacy business phone service.
+It’s designed for enterprise businesses that have requirements like single sign-on, or SSO.
 Like RingCentral, Vonage offers pretty basic features on each plan, including:

 - A mobile and desktop app